OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To further improve modeling the following improvements can be taken:

-1. Prune Relations: The default condition assigned to a _Relationship Template_ checks if the source node is present.
+1. Prune Relations: Remove a _Relationship Template_ if the source node is not present.
-1. Force Prune Relations: Ignore any assigned conditions and remove a _Relationship Template_ if the source node is present.
+1. Force Prune Relations: Ignore any assigned conditions and remove a _Relationship Template_ if the source node is not present.

 ### Check Consistency